MannLabs/alphapeptstats/docs/import_data.md

 ## Creating a DataSet

-The whole downstream analysis can be perforemd on the alphastats.DataSet.
+The whole downstream analysis can be performed on the alphastats.DataSet.
 To create the DataSet you need to provide the loader object as well as the metadata.

 ```python
 import alphastats